steineggerlab/Metabuli-App/README.md

 npm run electron:build
 ```

-The executable application (currently only for macOS) can be found in the `dist_electron/mac-arm64` folder.
+The executable application (currently only for macOS) can be found in the `build` folder.